umbraco/UmbracoDocs/umbraco-heartcore/getting-started/webhooks.md

 From here you add the URL that the webhook should call and select the **Event** that should trigger the webhook.
 Lastly, you can choose a Content Type you wish the webhook to trigger on.

+{% hint style="info" %}

-Please be aware that selecting the event type is the initial step, and this field is not mandatory.
+Selecting the event type is the initial step.
+Also, this field is not mandatory.

+{% endhint %}

 Once the webhook has been created you can manage it from the list.